pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

       .. image:: img-even-odd.png

       .. note:: Method **"even-odd"** counts the number of overlaps of areas.
 Pixels in areas overlapping an odd number of times are regarded **inside**, otherwise **outside**.
 In contrast, the default method **"nonzero winding"** also looks at the area orientation: it counts ``+1`` if an area is drawn counter-clockwise and ``-1`` else.
-If the result is zero,the pixel is regarded **outside**, otherwise **inside**.
+If the result is zero, the pixel is regarded **outside**, otherwise **inside**.
 In the top two shapes, three circles are drawn in standard manner (anti-clockwise, look at the arrows).
 The lower two shapes contain one (top-left) circle drawn clockwise.
 As can be seen, area orientation is irrelevant for the even-odd rule.

    .. index::
       pair: overlay; Shape.commit args